ashleychontos/pySYD/docs/examples.rst

 runs KIC 1435467 using the default method, which first runs ``find_excess`` followed by ``fit_global``.

-For the additional commands used:
+Additional commands used in this example (and what they each mean):
- - ``--ux 5000`` is the upper frequency bound of the power spectrum use during the first module (i.e. x, --lx would be the same but the lower bound).
-This is  strictly for computation purposes and does not alter or change the original power spectrum in any way.
+ - ``--ux 5000`` is the upper frequency bound of the power spectrum use during the first module (i.e. x for excess, --lx would be the same but the lower bound for this module).
+These bounds
+   are used strictly for computation purposes and do not alter or change the power spectrum in any way.
  - ``--ie`` turns the bicubic interpolation on when plotting the echelle diagram.
 This is particularly helpful for lower SNR examples like this.
  - ``-sv`` == `-s` + `-v` -> single hashes are reserved for boolean arguments, which correspond to